unique-influence-tech/nanigans-reporting-api/README.rst

 # NanStats

-Welcome to NanStats; a Python adapter for the Nanigans Reporting API 2.0.
+Welcome to NanStats; a Python adapter for the Nanigans Reporting API.

 ## Basic Usage